fare/climbing/README.md

 Viewing the article
 -------------------

-HTML and PDF versions of the paper (2 pages + bibliography overflow) can be found here:
+A PDF version of the paper (2 pages + bibliography overflow) can be found here:

   * http://fare.tunes.org/files/climbing/climbing.pdf